Year of entry 2024

 Join Leeds Data Science Society, a group of diverse individuals at the University who share an interest in 'big data' and analytics.
-The society continues to grow and hosts a number of workshops and events throughout the year.
+The society hosts numerous workshops and events throughout the year.

 Core modules will introduce you to a range of analytical methods, ensuring you develop a solid foundation in the essential skills for consumer analytics and marketing strategy.

-Alongside this, you’ll learn how to deploy data to inform decisions about marketing strategy.
-Marketing modules include marketing strategy, marketing analytics, consumer behaviour and digital and interactive marketing.
-You’ll also be involved in group work aiming to analyse data and make marketing predictions.
+Modules include marketing strategy, marketing analytics and consumer behaviour.
+You’ll also be involved in collaborative work to analyse data and make marketing predictions.

-The course culminates in a final dissertation, which allows you to demonstrate the knowledge and skills you’ve gained while focusing on a single topic in-depth.
-Two options are available – you could complete either a standard research dissertation on an academic topic of your choice, or a practice-based dissertation, allowing you to work on a real-world marketing problem.
+The course culminates in a final dissertation, allowing you to demonstrate the knowledge and skills you’ve gained through detailed analysis of a specific topic.
+Two options are available – you can complete a standard research dissertation, with either a Marketing or Geography academic focus, or choose to complete a practice-based dissertation, allowing you to work on a real-world marketing problem.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.